intrapegasus/en/resolution.md

 ## Resolution (Completion Stage)

-PR060606NW was made very quickly in less than 1 month and has met expectations which are quite satisfying with simple and makeshift infrastructure but can still be made without having to use fancy infrastructure because limitations are not a barrier in making works after having to fail in EOL-112222 with this As a commitment, I offer 10 years long term support (LTS) from 2022 to 2032 as long as you are a customer on PR060606W and as long as I am given a lifespan in life.
+PR060606NW was made very quickly in less than 1 month and has met expectations which are quite satisfying with simple and makeshift infrastructure but can still be made without having to use fancy infrastructure because limitations are not a barrier in making works after having to fail in EOL-112222 with this As a commitment, I offer 10 years long term support (LTS) from 2022 to 2032 as long as you are a priority customer on PR060606NW and as long as I am given a lifespan in life.

 Years       | Social          | Internet Speed      | Status